andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

          X=(closing neweduc educ2 cloeduc cloeduc2 age age2 south gov 1), replace

-As before, with the first differences method, we need to add an increment to the main explanatory variable, push this dataset to Mata, and apply the appropriate function.
+As before, with the first differences method, we need to add an increment to the main explanatory variable (`neweduc`), push this dataset to Mata, and apply the appropriate function.

     preserve
     replace neweduc = neweduc+1